GhostKato/server-messenger/README.md

    - `POST /auth/send-reset-email` — sending mail for password reset.
    - `POST /auth/reset-pwd` — sending a new password.

-- Roouts for performing basic operations with contacts such as: giving a contact, receiving a contact list and a filtered list, updating contact data, deleting a contact.
+  - Roouts for performing basic operations with messages, such as: sending a message, receiving a list of messages, updating a message, deleting a message.

-  - `POST /contacts` — adding a new contact.
+  - `POST /message` — adding a new message.
-  - `GET /contacts` — getting contact list and filtered list.
+  - `GET /message` — getting message list.
-  - `PATСH /contacts/:id` — update contact data.
+  - `PATСH /message/:id` — update  message.
-  - `DELETE /contacts/:id` — deleting a contact.
+  - `DELETE /message/:id` — deleting a message.

-  - Roouts to perform basic user operations, such as updating user data, sending messages to mail.
+  - Roouts to perform basic user operations, such as updating user data.

   - `POST /user/:id` — updating user data.
-  - `POST /user/send-message` — sending a message to mail.

-5. **Safety:**
+4. **Safety:**

    - Using HTTPS for Secure Connections.
    - Encrypting user passwords using algorithms such as bcrypt.